-$$\exp\left[\left(\alpha - \frac{\mu\pi^2}{L^2}\right)t\right].$$ (5)
+$$\exp\left[\left(\alpha - \mu \pi^2 / L^2\right)t\right] \tag{4}$$

-Thus the infection dies out if $L < L_c \equiv \pi (\mu/\alpha)^{1/2}$.
-In two dimensions π is replaced by 4.81....
-The circumference/area ratio grows $\propto 1/L$, so that, for small L, edge habitat, rather than patch habitat, dominates disease ecology.
+Thus the infection dies out if $L < L_c \equiv \pi \sqrt{\mu/\alpha}$ .
+In two dimensions, $\pi$ is replaced by 4.81...
+The circumference/area ratio grows $\propto 1/L$ , so that, for small L, edge habitat, rather than patch habitat, dominates disease ecology.
 In general, edge habitats will not incubate pathogens as productively as patches (as opposed to spilling over).
-Indeed, a simple dimensional analysis leads to the $L_c \propto (\mu/\alpha)^{1/2}$ expression.
-Expansion of equation (4) to a full stochastic differential equation model, with fractional time diffusion and colored spatial diffusion, is mathematically nontrivial (Balan and Tudor, 2008).
+Indeed, a simple dimensional analysis leads to the $L_c \propto \sqrt{\mu/\alpha}$ expression.
+Expansion of equation (3) to a full stochastic differential equation model, with fractional time diffusion and colored spatial diffusion, is mathematically nontrivial (Balan and Tudor, 2008).
 The generality of the model opens any number of ways of operationalizing it.
-Again following Wallace and Wallace (2014), one might well populate both σ and H with variables beyond the stalwarts of population densities and transmission rates, instead including governmental policies promoting neoliberal or neocolonial development, an expansion in logging, or the elimination of traditional systems of subsistence that at the population level previously isolated pathogens or their carriers from livestock and/or humans, even as individual spillovers may have accrued with regularity.
+Again following Wallace and Wallace (2014), one might well populate both $\sigma$ and H with variables beyond the stalwarts of population densities and transmission rates, instead including measures of neoliberal or neocolonial development, an expansion in logging, or the elimination of traditional systems of subsistence that at the population level previously isolated pathogens or their carriers from livestock and/or humans, even as individual spillovers may have accrued with regularity.

-The details are likely to differ, of course, but we hypothesize that such large-scale shifts across anthropogenic systems will routinely trigger sudden spikes in pathogen population load.
-The resulting increases in circulating pathogen and their phylogenesis may produce new patterns of infection and the evolution of increased transmissibility and virulence standard niche analyses by definition miss (eg, Pigott et al, 2014).
-That is, changes in policy or socioeconomic structure, including the economics driving plantation farming, can 'desterilize' a natural or human ecosystem in which a pathogen has been largely held in check at a low-level equilibrium value, or simply had not previously evolved.
+The details are likely to differ, of course, but we hypothesize such large-scale shifts across anthropogenic systems routinely trigger sudden spikes in pathogen population load.
+The resulting increases in circulating pathogen and their phylogenesis may produce new patterns of infection and the evolution of increased transmissibility and virulence standard niche analyses by definition miss (Pigott et al., 2014).
+That is, changes in policy or socioeconomic structure, including the economics driving plantation farming, can 'desterilize' a natural or human ecosystem in which a pathogen has been largely held in check at a low level equilibrium value, or simply had not previously evolved.

-In the other direction, traditional or conservation agricultures can by their diversity in time, space and mode create numerous functional and physical barriers-counterintuitively, a kind of ecosystemic noise comparable to a sterilizing temperature in a physical system-limiting in a case-by-case basis many a pathogen's evolution and spread (Wallace and Kock, 2012; Wallace and Wallace, 2014).
+In the other direction, traditional or conservation agricultures can by their diversity in time, space and mode create numerous functional and physical barriers -- counterintuitively, a kind of ecosystemic noise comparable to a sterilizing temperature in a physical system -- limiting in a case-by-case basis many a pathogen's evolution and spread (Wallace and Kock, 2012; Wallace and Wallace, 2014).

-Conclusions, caveats, and next steps

-The deductive model introduced here suggests that a critical noise of environmental stochasticity can be empirically defined for each ecosystem, incorporating measures of the disease-specific barriers imposed upon pathogen evolution and propagation.
+Conclusions, caveats and next steps.
+The deductive model introduced here suggests a critical noise of environmental stochasticity can be empirically defined for each ecosystem, incorporating measures of the disease-specific barriers imposed upon pathogen evolution and propagation.

-Alongside commoditizing fruit trees and the social effects of governmental policies favoring dispossession-rejuxtaposing populations of people and animal alike-by an epizoological Allee effect clear-cutting Forested Guinea may have lowered the ecosystemic 'temperature' below which Ebola can be 'sterilized' and controlled (Hogerwerf et al, 2010; Stephens et al, 1999).
-Indeed, the model suggests the possibility in some parameter spaces that a threshold can be lowered to such a point that no emergency intervention can drive the pathogen population low enough to burn out on its own, refuting the false dichotomy between structural and emergency interventions (eg, Osterholm, 2014).
+Alongside commoditizing fruit trees and the social effects of neoliberal dispossession - rejuxtaposing populations of people and animal alike -- by an epizoological Allee Effect clearcutting Forested Guinea may have lowered the ecosystemic 'temperature' below which Ebola can be 'sterilized' and controlled (Stephens et al., 1999, Hogerwerf et al., 2010).
+Indeed, the model suggests the possibility in some parameter spaces a threshold can be lowered to such a point no emergency intervention can drive the pathogen population low enough to burn out on its own, refuting the false dichotomy between structural and emergency interventions (e.g., Osterholm, 2014).